x-alted/cybersecurity-portfolio/README.md

 Each project is contained within its own folder with a descriptive name.
 Inside each folder, you will find PDF reports, markdown documentation, and source code files.

 To get a quick overview of my capabilities, I recommend starting with:

-1.  **`Penetration-Testing-Report-Looz/`** for a comprehensive example of technical testing and reporting.
+- **Penetration Testing/Looz Technical Report** – for a comprehensive example of technical testing and reporting.
-2.  **`Physical-Security-Audit/`** for an example of a non-technical, strategic assessment.
+- **Risk Management/Physical Security Audit** – for an example of a non-technical, strategic assessment.
-3.  **`Kuber-Tuber-Project/Setup-&-Testing-Checklist.md`** for a practical example of a complex, hands-on team project.
+- **Programming** – to see my scripting and development skills across multiple languages.

 ## Contact & Acknowledgments

 This portfolio is a representation of my work during my cybersecurity diploma program.
 I would like to thank my instructors and peers for their guidance and collaboration.

-For any inquiries, please feel free to contact me via [altimaeus@proton.me]
+For any inquiries, please feel free to contact me via [altimaeus@proton.me](mailto:altimaeus@proton.me).

----

-**Disclaimer:** The findings and reports in this repository were conducted in controlled, authorized environments for educational purposes.